Scotsman1973/fedLearnPredictive/README.md

 ---

 ## Introduction
 The following documentation gives workflows specific to this plugin, a QGIS resource section and instuctions on installing a plugin from a '.zip' file.
 ---
+## Instalation of plugin from zip file

+---
 ## QGIS resources